Marlyn-Mayienga/math-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Math-Magicians

-> Description the project.
+> "Math Magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:
+- Make simple calculations.
+- Read a random math-related quote.

 ## Built With

-- Major languages
+- React.
+Javascript, HTML, CSS
-- Frameworks
+- Bootstrap, Webpack, Gitflow
-- Technologies used

 ## Live Demo (if available)